Rahul02M/TODO-APP-/README.md

 <br>

 # Features
--Add Tasks: Easily add new tasks to your list.
+- Add Tasks: Easily add new tasks to your list.
--Delete Tasks: Remove completed or unnecessary tasks.
+- Delete Tasks: Remove completed or unnecessary tasks.
--Task Management: Keep track of your to-do items.
+- Task Management: Keep track of your to-do items.